 This can be achieved in many ways.

-For instance, Irvine’s in-house consultant nutritionists help to develop an uncompromising approach to quality and an intimate understanding of market trends, while its team of husbandry experts offer a hands-on approach to engaging with customers and teaching the secrets of successful poultry rearing.
+For instance, the in-house consultant nutritionists at Irvine’s Group help to develop an uncompromising approach to quality and an intimate understanding of market trends, while its team of husbandry experts offer a hands-on approach to engaging with customers and teaching the secrets of successful poultry rearing.

 All of this is backed up by activities at in-house and collaborating laboratories, work which ensures standards remain as high as possible across the board.